infu/nftanvil/apps/docs/docs/sdk/cli.md

 Or you could copy your address from `npx anvil address` and append it to the url like so https://nftanvil.com/a00c223cb1bc2f5fc31603baa3d647ba38070d80d05636c3487eb7fba4d6d39e

 :::tip
 If you have 10,000 nfts in `input.js`, you can mint in portions and check if everything is alright.
 Start with 1 or 10 and if something is wrong, delete `minted.json` use `npx anvil burn-garbage`.
-If for some reason images didn't get uploaded, you can use `npx anvil check` to burn only the broken ones and then `npx anvil mint` to mint them again.
+If for some reason images didn't get uploaded, you can use `npx anvil check` it will reupload missing images.
 :::

 ### 🔥 Burn garbage